nickneos/djneos_website/_pages/services.md

 Since every party is unique, please reach out to me [here](/contact/) with the details, and I'll provide a custom quote back within 24 hours!

 {% capture notice-3 %}
 **What's included**

 - Arrival 1-2 hours prior to the event for setup, sound checks, and preparation.
 - A professional sound system adequately sized for your guest count and venue.
 - Live DJ mixing for the duration of your event.
-- Party lighting to enhance the atmosphere.
+- Dynamic party lighting to enhance the atmosphere and set the mood.
-- A wireless microphone if required.
+- Wireless microphone for announcements and speeches.
 - Prior consultation to ensure the music and vibe perfectly reflects your vision for the event.
 {% endcapture %}